 - 1. A severe disobedience will not result in a disqualification but should be severely penalized. - 2.
 Excessive schooling, training, willful abuse, loss of control of the horse by the exhibitor shall be cause for disqualification. - 3.
 Failure to follow prescribed pattern, knocking over or working on the wrong side of cones shall result in heavy penalty. - 4.
 Stops should be straight, prompt, smooth and responsive with horse's body remaining straight - 5.
 The horse should back readily with head, neck, and body aligned. - 6.
 Counter clockwise turns should be 90 degrees or less. - 7.
 Turns over 90 degrees should consist of the horse pivoting on the right hind leg while stepping across in front. - 8.
 The horse should set up quickly with feet squarely underneath the body. - 9.
+The Quarter System is used to judge Showmanship. - 10.
 Judging is based on showmanship leading, showing, poise and attitude, presentation, horse's conditioning, horse's grooming, and on appointments.